AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/integrate/advanced-usage.md

 ### useForceUpdate

 `useForceUpdate` provides forced updates.
-This hook can be used if the component has no state or needs to be updated manually.
+Use this hook if the component has no state or needs to be updated manually.

 For example: